dgpv/bsst/README.md

 Copyright (c) 2023 Dmitry Petukhov (https://github.com/dgpv), dp@bsst.dev

-NOTE: this is work-in progress: Automatic tests is not yet added
+NOTE: this is work-in-progress: Automatic tests are not yet added

 Symbolically executes the opcodes, checks constraints that opcodes impose on values they process, and shows the report with conditions that the script